Augustine of Hippo: Theology

-Theology

 Christian anthropology

 Augustine was one of the first Christian ancient Latin authors with a very clear vision of theological anthropology.
 He saw the human being as a perfect unity of soul and body.
 In his late treatise On Care to Be Had for the Dead, section 5 (420) he exhorted respect for the body on the grounds it belonged to the very nature of the human person.
-Augustine's favourite figure to describe body-soul unity is marriage: caro tua, coniunx tua – your body is your wife.
+Augustine's favourite figure to describe body–soul unity is marriage: caro tua, coniunx tua – your body is your wife.

 Augustine believed that though initially the two elements of body and soul were in perfect harmony, after the fall of humanity they came into dramatic combat with one another.
 He wrote of them as two categorically different things: the body as a three-dimensional object composed of the four elements, and the soul as spatially dimensionless.
 He further defined the soul as a kind of substance, participating in reason, fit for ruling the body.

 Augustine was not preoccupied, as Plato and Descartes were, in detailed efforts to explain the metaphysics of the soul-body union.
 It sufficed for him to admit they are metaphysically distinct: to be a human is to be a composite of soul and body, with the soul superior to the body.
 The latter statement is grounded in his hierarchical classification of things into those that merely exist, those that exist and live, and those that exist, live, and have intelligence or reason.

 Sermons directed at Manichaeism focused on their error of teaching the soul was part of God instead of admission that the soul is 'full of illusions'.

 Like other Church Fathers such as Athenagoras, Tertullian, Clement of Alexandria and Basil of Caesarea, Augustine "vigorously condemned the practice of induced abortion", and although he disapproved of abortion during any stage of pregnancy, he made a distinction between early and later abortions.
 He acknowledged the distinction between "formed" and "unformed" fetuses mentioned in the Septuagint translation of Exodus 21:22–23, which incorrectly translates the word "harm" (from the original Hebrew text) as "form" in the Koine Greek of the Septuagint.
 His view was based on the Aristotelian distinction "between the fetus before and after its supposed 'vivification.
 Therefore, he did not classify the abortion of an "unformed" fetus as murder since he thought it could not be known with certainty the fetus had received a soul.

 Augustine held that "the timing of the infusion of the soul was a mystery known to God alone".
 However, he considered procreation as "one of the goods of marriage; abortion figured as a means, along with drugs which cause sterility, of frustrating this good.
 It lay along a continuum which included infanticide as an instance of 'lustful cruelty' or 'cruel lust.'
 Augustine called the use of means to avoid the birth of a child an 'evil work:' a reference to either abortion or contraception or both."